Smileupps/couchapp-bootstrap-website/README.md

 3. From our Smileupps control panel, we created a new domain bootstrap-smileupps.com pointing directly to our design document (path: /examples/_design/bootstrap-website/_rewrite)
 4. We created some rewriting rules within the ddoc *rewrites* field to properly forward our website requests to resources stored in *_attachments*.

-## Install/ Run
+## Install / Run

-This app is one of [Smileupps CouchDB Examples](https://www.smileupps.com/wiki) and is delivered as part of the [Smileupps CouchDB Hosting application](https://www.smileupps.com/store/apps/couchdb).
-After installation, you should receive an activation e-mail with URLs and credentials to run it.
+### Easy, fast install

+This app is part of [Smileupps Ready to Run Examples](https://www.smileupps.com/wiki).
+This means installation is as simple as:

+1. Installing [Free Smileupps CouchDB Hosting](https://www.smileupps.com/store/apps/couchdb) from Smileupps App Store
+2. Checking your activation e-mail, which contains links to run it, access or edit its source code.

+### Manual install

+* **Prerequisite: Apache CouchDB**.
+You can download it from the [CouchDB official homepage](http://couchdb.apache.org)

-You can otherwise also download this repository to your local disk, and upload it back to your own CouchDB instance, by using [Smileupps SmileOS](https://github.com/Smileupps/smileos) or a [CouchDB deployment tool](https://www.smileupps.com/wiki).
+1. Download this repository to your local disk
+2. Upload this back to your own CouchDB instance, using a [CouchDB deployment tool](https://www.smileupps.com/wiki)
+3. Choose a domain name to serve your app
+4. Configure your DNS settings to point domain name to your CouchDB instance ip address.
+5. Forward incoming HTTP/S connections to CouchDB port or use a proxy to forward only requests to the above domain.
+6. configure your CouchDB vhosts configuration to forward your domain to this app design document